 If I’m being perfectly honest, if your name isn’t in the Panama Papers, they should mean very little to you.
-They don’t effect you.
+They don’t affect you.
 Worrying about these issues simply for the sake of worrying or getting angry won’t do much good… the trends are already in place.

 This story will come and go.

 A few politicians may fall.
 They’ll be replaced with new corrupt politicians.
-This one incident will not effect you, in that it will inspire significant legislation that wasn’t already on the table.
+This one incident will not affect you, in that it will inspire significant legislation that wasn’t already on the table.
 Maybe it will inspire some new mini-FATCA in some country, but it will only be the excuse, and if it didn’t already exist, it would happen later with a different excuse.

 The reality is that offshore tax havens can be used for illegal activity; and if you want to live an offshore lifestyle, it’s up to you to do things right.

 We often talk here at Nomad Capitalist about how to avoid such offshore scams and activity.
 In fact, when we discussed the importance of staying off the beaten path to avoid scams, I specifically pointed to Panama as one of the places that is well known for their offshore services and, therefore, more susceptible to scams and errors simply because of the large number of people who seek out their services.

 It’s also another reason why I recently spoke about avoiding “easy” solutions and knowing exactly what you want when you decide to pursue an offshore company, foreign bank account, or second residency.

 Knowing what you want and why is key to doing things right.
 We only do things the legal way at Nomad Capitalist and knowing your intent is what enables both of us to do so

 Focus on offshore strategies, not as a way to play hide and seek, but to improve your life in a transparent way.
 Report your offshore companies.
 Report your bank accounts if required.
 Focus on improving your life to achieve your end goals rather than the latest conspiracy or fad.